xiangcatherine/js-objects-modeling/README.md

 As it turns out, the answer to that question depends heavily on what the application will do and how it will be used.
-If the application is for selling laptops, we might be pick attributes like sale price, brand, amount of RAM, disc space, and processor speed.
+If the application is for selling laptops, we might pick attributes like sale price, brand, amount of RAM, disc space, and processor speed.
 However, if the application is for factories, e.g. tracking laptops as they're being manufactured, things like sale price are irrelevant; instead, we might want our model to include the production line